 Connection Type Image Designer Notes Class Load Cost Const Inspect Fire Connection Type 6-1.
-Roof Panel Bears on top of Wall Purpose: T transfer in-p Description between th Notes: • Capacity of capacity ransfer of vertical load from roof panel to wall below.
-Can also plane and out-of-plane loads between the wall and roof panel.
-In: Roof panels bear on wall below.
-A positive connection is made to roof panel and wall with partially-threaded screws.
-If primary load path is controlled by perpendicular-to-grain bearing of roof panel or wood stud wall.
-It is not bear to recommend the property of th Class High \$ Easy Easy Fire Level II
+Roof Panel Bears on top of Wall Image Purpose: Transfer of vertical load from roof panel to wall below.
+Can also transfer in-plane and out-of-plane loads between the wall and roof panel.
+Description: Roof panels bear on wall below.
+A positive connection is made between the roof panel and wall with partially-threaded screws.
+Notes: Capacity of primary load path is controlled by perpendicular-to-grain bearing capacity of roof panel or wood stud wall.
+Screws provide load path for in-plane and out-of-plane loads.
+Class High \$ Easy Easy Fire Level II

 Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 6-2.
 Floor Panel Bears on Wall - Platform with Non-Fire- Resistance-Rated Walls Purpose: Transfer of vertical load from floor panel and wall above to wall below.
 Can also transfer in-plane and out-of-plane loads between the wall and floor panel.
 Description: Floor panel bears on wall below.
 Wall above bears on floor panel.
 A positive connection is made between walls and floor panel with dowel-type fasteners.
 Notes: Capacity of primary load path is controlled by perpendicular-to-grain bearing capacity of floor panel or wood stud walls.
 Dowel-type fasteners provide load path for in-plane and out-of-plane loads.
 Because the wood-framed walls are not rated for fire resistance, there is no need to rate the connection for fire resistance.
 1 High \$ Easy Easy n/a 6-3.
-Floor Panel Bears on Wall - Platform with Fire Retardant- Treated Walls Purpose: Transfer of vertical load from floor panel and wall above to wall below.
+Floor Panel Bears on Wall - Platform with Fire Retardant- Treated (FRT) Walls Purpose: Transfer of vertical load from floor panel and wall above to wall below.
 Can also transfer in-plane and out-of-plane loads between the wall and floor panel.
 Description: Floor panel bears on wall below.
 Wood rim installed on outside face of panel.
 (FRT may be required by the AHJ; refer to AWC DCA3).
 Wall above bears on rim and floor panel.
 A positive connection is made between walls, rim and floor panel with partially-threaded screws.
 Notes: Capacity of primary load path is controlled by perpendicular-to-grain bearing capacity of floor panel or wood stud walls.
 Screws provide load path for in-plane and out-of-plane loads.
-Wood wall studs, plates and sheathing must be fire retardant-treated to receive fire-resistance rating.
+Wood wall studs, plates and sheathing must be FRT to receive fire-resistance rating.
 Gravity loads from wall above are transferred through rim to wall below.
 1 Medium \$\$ Easy Easy Level II